brigadecore/brigtest/README.md

 1. clone this repo
 2. `yarn global add ./brigtest`

-Or you can just clone this repo and run it with `yarn run brigtest` or `npm brigtest`
+Or you can just clone this repo and run it with `yarn run brigtest -c CONFIG_FILE` or `npm run brigtest -- -c CONFIG_FILE`

 ## Running